AFLplusplus/AFLplusplus/docs/custom_mutators.md

 gcc -shared -Wall -O3 example.c -o example.so
 ```
 Note that if you specify multiple custom mutators, the corresponding functions will
-be called in the order in which they are specified. e.g first `pre_save` function of
+be called in the order in which they are specified. e.g first `post_process` function of
 `example_first.so` will be called and then that of `example_second.so`

 ### Run